manutter51/barnum/README.md

 [Beanbag][1] is a very small library for wrapping function call results inside a tuple along with a status key.
-Barnum uses beanbags to return both data as calculated by the handler, and also metadata indicating whether the handler completed successfully, encountered an error, or skipped any processing of the event for benign reasons.
+Barnum uses beanbags to return both data as calculated by the handler, and also a status key indicating whether the handler completed successfully, encountered an error, or skipped any processing of the event for benign reasons.
+The status key can also indicate whether or not subsequent event handlers should be called.

 [1]: https://github.com/manutter51/beanbag